PHPJasper/phpjasper/bin/jasperstarter/README.md

 If you like the software you can write a [review][] :-)

-### Developement
+### Development

 The sourcecode is available at [bitbucket.org/cenote/jasperstarter][], the project website is hosted at [Sourceforge][].

 JasperStarter is build with [Maven][].

 On Linux 64 bit the launch4j-maven-plugin may fail.
-You need the folloing libs in a 32 bit version:
+In this case, may you need the following libs in a 32 bit version:

   * z1
   * ncurses5
   * bz2-1.0

-On Ubuntu 14.04 for example use this command:
+Install on Ubuntu 14.04 or above:

     $ sudo apt-get install lib32z1 lib32ncurses5 lib32bz2-1.0

+Install on Fedora 27 or above:

+    $sudo dnf install ncurses-compat-libs.i686

 To get a distribution package run: